 - i2i Finscope 2015

-The dashboard above presents country data collected from the Central Statistics Office.
-The data covers, provincial population projection, employment statistics – type and institutional sector of employment.
-Survey data on the sources and type of energy used for cooking covers the 2010 and 2015 surveys.
+The dashboard presents country data collected from the Central Statistics Office.
+The data covers: provincial population projections, employment statistics – type and institutional sector of employment.
+Survey data on the sources and type of energy used for cooking, which covers the 2010 and 2015 results.

 From the Central statistics population projections, all the 10 provinces are expected to have a gradual growth in population.
 For instance Lusaka province is expected to have over 5 million people by 2035.
 North Western province is expected to have the least number of people with a projected value of over 1.3 million people.

 In terms of formalised employment, the private sector accounts for the largest source of employment at about 48.90%, with the central government accounting for about 35.00%.
-Equally, for informal employment opportunities, private firms and business account for the largest number as a source of employment, at the rate of 91.90%.
-With both local and central government accounting for less than 1% collectively.
+Equally, for informal employment opportunities, private firms and businesses account for the largest number as a source of employment, at the rate of 91.90%.
+And both local and central government accounts for less than 1% collectively.

 What opportunities can be explored in overcoming electricity dependency as the main source of energy?